 Hiring vs. Outsourcing Instore Merchandisers

-Brands face a strategic choice in how they staff merchandising functions:
+Brands face a strategic choice in how they staff merchandising functions.
+Both models have their strengths, and the right choice depends on scale, geography, and operational priorities.

 In-House Hiring